-- Then compile (compilation line at the end of the file) and run CheckReaction - copy AvailableReactionChart.dat and BaseSummary.dat in MURE/data - Now you can run any examples of MURE.
+- Then compile (compilation line at the end of the file) and run CheckReaction - copy AvailableReactionChart.dat and BaseSummary.dat in MURE/mure3/data - · Now you can run any examples of MURE.

-1.1.5 Running some examples
+1.1.6 Running some examples

 The directory MURE/examples contains commented examples on how to use MURE.
-When this is possible, the same example exist for both MCNP and Serpent2; as it will be emphasis in the following, the differences in these 2 examples is generally limited to 3 or 4 lines to change, whatever the complexity of the system.
+When this is possible, the same example exist for both MCNP and Serpent2; as it will be emphasis in the following, the di erences in these 2 examples is generally limited to 3 or 4 lines to change, whatever the complexity of the system.
 A README file suggests an order to execute examples.
-For each example, a compilation line is put at the end of the file.
-Here, 2 examples are described ; other examples are described in this User Guide (see for example, § 4.8.1, 4.8.2, 4.8.3 and 4.5).
+For each example, a compilation line is put at the end of the file; this line is based on the following environment variable definitions as defined in section 1.1.1; theses variables should be set in your bashrc (or cshrc, ...).

+Here, 2 examples are described; other examples are described in this User Guide (see for example, § 4.8.1, 4.8.2, 4.8.3 and 4.5).

-In examples directory, one finds static examples (i.e. without burn-up calculations) and their outputs6 (in MURE/examples/Output/ directory).
+In MURE/mure3/share/examples directory, one finds static examples (i.e. without burn-up calculations) and their outputs (in MURE/examples/Static/Reference\Outputs/ directory).
 To run some of these examples you must provide an MCNP xsdir file, whereas for other ones user has to build the BaseSummary.dat and AvailableReactionChart.dat files.
-The "evolution" examples are in MURE/examples/Evolution/ directory.
-Again you will find an "Output" directory that contains directory output of the examples (also gzip).
+The "evolution" examples are in MURE/mure3/share/examples/Depletion/ directory.
+Again you will find an "Reference\Outputs" directory that contains directory output of the examples (also gzip).
 In these result directories, one has suppressed the MCNP "o" and "m" files but left the MCNP input files as well as the MURE results files.

-1.1.5.1 basic MURE possibilities
+1.1.6.1 basic MURE possibilities

-This example (MURE/examples/Putin_example.cxx and MURE/examples/Putin_example_serpent.cxx) shows basic geometrical methods.
+This example (MURE/mure3/share/examples/Static/Putin\example.cxx and MURE/mure3/share/examples/Static/Putin\example\serpent.cxx) shows basic geometrical methods.